Thank you for your response

 Our representative will get in touch with you shortly.

 GST return is a form that a taxpayer registered under the Goods and Services Tax (GST) law must file for every GSTIN that he is registered.
+Also, the status of GSTIN should be active if the taxpayer regularly files the returns.
+You can verify the same using our GST search tool.

 Did you know that there are 22 types of GST returns prescribed under the GST Rules?
 Out of them, only 11 GST returns are active, 3 suspended, and 8 view-only in nature.
 This article will provide more details for you.